boethigp-github/hudini/README.md

 ---

-This README documentation now provides a comprehensive guide on how to set up, run, and test the Hudini project, with the necessary adjustments for using `bigint` for `user` and `prompt_id`.
+This README documentation now provides a comprehensive guide on how to set up, run, and test the Houdini project, with the necessary adjustments for using `bigint` for `user` and `prompt_id`.

 ## Embeddings